Our new students often ask – what kind of progress can they expect to make when they start a Russian course? The first thing we need to know:

 - It takes a further 4 or 5 lessons to be able to read and write at a good speed and gain confidence in it.

-- Most people do not learn the handwritten version of letters at the beginner stage, because it not very relevant these days – most things are typed on a computer.
+- Most people do not learn the handwritten version of letters at the beginner stage, because it not very relevant these days – most things are typed on a computer or another device.
 That saves a bit of time.

 - It takes most people 40 – 50 hours of tuition to reach a lower intermediate level: being able to read and write, sustain a conversation at a basic everyday level with a native speaker, being able to understand and respond to basic information and questions, dealing with a “sympathetic” native speaker.

-- It takes about 100 hours of tuition to reach a solid intermediate level – everyday conversation, good understanding, overall knowledge of all the grammar structures of the language, being able to communicate in all sorts of everyday situations; good writing very good reading skills.
+- It takes about 100 hours of tuition to reach a solid intermediate level – everyday conversation, good understanding, overall knowledge of all the grammar structures of the language, being able to communicate in all sorts of everyday situations; good writing skills and and very good reading skills.

-What happens next is up to you...
-Some people stop at this point, and try to maintain the good level they have achieved, by regular practice.
-Some people go further.
+What happens next is up to you… Some people stop at this point, and try to maintain the good level they have achieved, by regular practice.
+Others go further.
 There is no limit in language learning!

 Homework: to do or not to do